Emmanuelle Guyon, the mirror of your emotions

 Sold

-Majorelle, blue necklace, choker, anklet, bracelet in sterling silver and semiprecious stones
+Majorelle, blue necklace, choker, anklet, bracelet in silver, turquoise, amazonite, labradorite, lapis lazuli and jade

 Sold